Bouldering: Techniques

 Although every type of rock climbing requires a high level of strength and technique, bouldering is the most dynamic form of the sport, requiring the highest level of power and placing considerable strain on the body.
 Training routines that strengthen fingers and forearms are useful in preventing injuries such as tendonitis and ruptured ligaments.
 However, as with other forms of climbing, bouldering technique begins with proper footwork.
 Leg muscles are significantly stronger than arm muscles; thus, proficient boulderers use their arms to maintain balance and body positioning as much as possible, relying on their legs to push them up the rock.
 Boulderers also keep their arms straight with their shoulders engaged whenever feasible, allowing their bones to support their body weight rather than their muscles.

 Bouldering movements are described as either "static" or "dynamic".
 Static movements are those that are performed slowly, with the climber's position controlled by maintaining contact on the boulder with the other three limbs.
 Dynamic movements use the climber's momentum to reach holds that would be difficult or impossible to secure statically, with an increased risk of falling if the movement is not performed accurately.

+Injuries and risks

+As with any other sport, bouldering comes with inherit health risks.
+Bouldering risks can be split up into the upper and lower region of the body.
+For the upper region: uneven distribution of load on the fingers can cause the most common injury: a pulley injury.
+Pulleys keep the tendons close to the bone, like a ring, a pulley injury can strain or partially rupture the pulley, leading to swelling.
+Skin injuries, more common outdoors, typically come from slipping off the rock uncontrollably and ripping multiple layers of skin, leading to bleeding.
+Other arm injuries include tendonitis, and elbow and wrist sprains (from an improper fall).
+Some lower region injuries commonly include ankle sprains and fractures (from a poor or mistimed fall).
+In general, most bouldering-related injuries rarely require surgical work and can be remedied through careful recovery and physical therapy.
+A unique challenge to outdoor bouldering is the lack of floor and obstacle coverage, as opposed to a indoor gym that has large mats.
+Landing on an uncovered area can lead to more severe injuries.

+Climbers typically use climbing tape to help cover thin skin or help stabilize pulley injuries.
+Many methods exist for supporting injuries such as "X-taping" or "H-taping".
+Although studies are inconclusive and do not support the idea that taping can enhance or increase grip strength and finger endurance.